shabaldina/graph_analytics/README.md

 ### GraphX & GraphFrames  :fireworks:
-Study Project: itro to graph processing system: GraphX and GraphFrames for Apache Spark.
+Intro to graph processing system: GraphX and GraphFrames for Apache Spark.
 Beyound that the comparison of GraphX with Giraph and connectivity of Apache Spark with Neo4J is covered.

-Study project covers:
+Project covers:
 - Intro to graph databases and graph analytics systems
 - Intro to Apache Spark
 - Concept and programming abstractions behind GraphX